un3481/wg-rc/README.md

 After the above is completed successfully, you should be able to use your interface.

-OBS.: Do not add any extra configuration besides these two.
-Adding extra configuration can make your VPN uneffective or unusable.
+OBS.: Do not add any extra configuration besides these two unless you really know what you are doing.
+Adding extra configuration can make this client uneffective or unusable.

-Now you need to add your configured interface to the client.
+Now you just need to add your configured interface to the client.

 For example, for interface "wg0", run the following command: